 Some of our communications has a direct link with advocacy.
 In addition, we participate in social debate on issues associated with earnings-related pensions.
 One aspect of our work is education in the earnings-related pension scheme.

 We want our society’s current and future decision-makers and leaders to be familiar with the basic issues of the earnings-related pension sector.
 Among other things, our education calendar contains regular courses on earnings-related pensions for the representatives of employee organizations and for other stakeholders.

 We are also responsible for the training of new members elected to the boards of directors and supervisory boards of authorized pension providers.
-We ensure that they have sufficient information on issues pertaining to the provision of earnings-related pensions and the investment of pension assets, as required by the legal provisions on the governance of pension providers.
+For our part, we ensure that they have sufficient information on issues pertaining to the provision of earnings-related pensions and the investment of pension assets, as required by the legal provisions on the governance of pension providers.

 More information about our education work is available on the page ‘The goals and target groups of our education’.